UEFA Euro 2008: Summary

 Qualification for Euro 2008 started in August 2006, just over a month after the end of the 2006 FIFA World Cup.
 The qualifying tournament was contested by national teams from each of UEFA's member associations except Austria and Switzerland, who had automatically qualified for the final tournament as hosts, and Montenegro, who came into existence too late to be admitted to UEFA.
 England was the only seeded team not to qualify for the tournament proper, whereas Russia was the only unseeded one to qualify.
 The tournament also marked the debuts of Austria and Poland.

-The draw for the final tournament took place on 2 December 2007, and saw Group C immediately labelled as the "group of death", with Italy, France, Romania and the Netherlands competing for the two qualifying places.
+The draw for the final tournament took place at the Culture and Congress Centre in Lucerne on 2 December 2007, and saw Group C immediately labelled as the "group of death", with Italy, France, Romania and the Netherlands competing for the two qualifying places.
 In contrast, Germany and Portugal were deemed to have an easy draw, as the tournament structure meant they could not meet Italy, France, the Netherlands or Spain until the final.

 In the group stage, Croatia, Spain and the Netherlands all qualified with maximum points.
 Austria and Switzerland were not expected to progress, despite the advantage of being the hosts.
 In Group A, the Swiss lost their captain, Alexander Frei, to injury in their first game and became the first team to be eliminated from the tournament, after losing their first two matches.
 Switzerland managed to beat the group winner Portugal in their last game.

 In Group B, Austria managed to set up a decisive final game against Germany, dubbed "Austria's final".
 However, they lost by one goal, making Euro 2008 the first European Championship not to have one of the host nations present in the knockout stage.
 In an exciting final game in Group A, an injury- and suspension-hit Turkey came back from 2–0 down to beat the Czech Republic 3–2, after an uncharacteristic handling mistake by Petr Čech, in the last few minutes, left Nihat Kahveci with the simplest of finishes.